Mapsui/Mapsui/docfx/documentation/projections.md

 data in another projection.
 This data can be converted to the Map projection but a few things need to be set.

-## Configure Mapsui for projections
+## Configure Mapsui for automatic projections
-Three things need to be set to allow projection from DataSource to Map
+Currently only the *Layer* layer type can be set up to do automatic projetions from DataSource to Map.
+Three things need to be configured for this:
 1. The CRS on the Map to know what to project to.
 2. The CRS on the DataSource to know what to project from.
-3. The Transformsion on the Map to transform from the DataSource CRS to the Map CRS.
+3. The Transformsion on the Map to calculate the projection from DataSource CRS to the Map CRS.

 ## Support for projections